The business of being a freelance writer in Japan, part 2

 Are you a fit for the editor and their work style?

 I like projects that take their time.
 I like naps.
 I work hard, but I also like neglecting work for a day or two.
 I like work-free holidays.
 I don’t check email every day.
 I’m not a good fit for an editor that likes constant communication or super quick responses.
 That kind of editor isn’t a bad thing at all, they just aren’t for me.
-If an editor gets in touch to discuss an assignment and wants to know if I can be on Skype in the next hour or if I can talk on a weekend morning, then they have the wrong person.
+If an editor gets in touch to discuss an assignment and wants to know if I can be on Zoom in the next hour or if I can talk on a weekend morning, then they have the wrong person.
 We have different paces to our work lives.
 For my own sanity (and theirs) that usually means I politely decline the assignment.

 Why I avoid vague editors